WRITING THE 5TH CHAPTER WITH 5 ROUNDS ACROSS 4 CONTINENTS

 Rally events

-- General standings, points awarded to the top 15 competitors: (30, 25, 20, 17, 15, 13, 10, 9, 8, 7, 6, 5, 4, 3 and 2).
+- General standings, points awarded to the top 15 competitors: (30, 25, 20, 17, 15, 13, 11, 9, 8, 7, 6, 5, 4, 3 and 2), then 2 points for competitors finishing from the 16th position, and 1 point for not classified competitors.

 - Stage classification, points awarded to the top 5 competitors: (5, 4, 3, 2 and 1).